 Sponsoring an animal at the Outdoor Discovery Center (ODC) is a personal commitment to help us advance outdoor education and conservation in West Michigan.
 The ODC is home to 26 birds of prey, 5 mammals, and several reptiles and amphibians.
-These animals act as ambassadors for their species to help ODC Staff educate thousands of people about Michigan wildlife.
+These animals act as ambassadors for their species to help ODC staff educate thousands of people about Michigan wildlife.

 By sponsoring an animal ambassador of your choosing, your support helps us meet the animals’ holistic care needs; such as diet, veterinary visits, and enrichment throughout their lives at the ODC.